lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/1-overview.md

+# Overview

-# File Storage
+## File Storage

-## Overview

 In file storage, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders.

-Clients access data through file paths.

-File storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.

 You place your files in a tree-like hierarchy that consists of folders and subfolders.

 Each file has metadata such as file name, file size, and the date the file was created.
 The file also has a path, when you need to retrieve a file, your system can use the path to find it in the file hierarchy.

+Ideal when a large number of services and resources need to access the same data at the same time.

 Common use cases for file storage include:
 - Large content repositories
 - Development environments
 - User home directories